CDTester/playwright/README.md

 ![Allure suites](./docs/allure_report_suites.png)

+> [!NOTE]<br/>
-NOTE: this image shows suites for chromium, firefox and webkit.
+> this image shows suites for chromium, firefox and webkit.
 These come from tests that are designed using behaviour (epic/feature/story).

 **Allure report: Behaviors**